Biodiversity Research Center (NPBio)

 UNIP Herbarium

-In academic and scientific circles, “herbarium” refers to a collection of dried plants, duly identified, labeled and stored in appropriate conditions.
-These collections are essential for recording the occurrence of plant species in specific locations and serve as a reference for various scientific studies, guaranteeing the traceability of the collections made.
+In academic and scientific circles, the term herbarium refers to a collection of dried plants, properly identified, labeled, and stored under appropriate conditions.
+These collections are fundamental for recording the occurrence of plant species in specific locations and serve as a reference for various scientific studies, ensuring the traceability of the collections made.

-The UNIP Herbarium was created on the Paulista campus in 1997, shortly after the implementation of the project “Selection, extraction and identification of new anti-tumor and anti-bacterial drugs from Brazilian plants”, coordinated by Dr. Drauzio Varella in 1996.
-Carried out mainly in the Amazon Rainforest, the project generated the need to properly store herborized samples (“vouchers”) of the plants collected and used in the production of extracts at UNIP's Extraction Laboratory, serving as testimonial material.
+The UNIP Herbarium was created on the Paulista campus in 1997, shortly after the implementation of the project "Selection, extraction and identification of new antitumor and antibacterial drugs from Brazilian plants," coordinated by Dr. Drauzio Varella since 1996.
+Executed mainly in the Amazon Rainforest, the project generated the need to properly store herbarium samples (vouchers) of the plants collected and used in the production of extracts in the UNIP Extraction Laboratory, serving as voucher material.

-This is how UNIP's scientific plant collection came to be, officially registered as Herbarium UNIP with the Herbarium Commission of the Botanical Society of Brazil (SBB) in 1999 and with the Index Herbariorum in 2003, under the curatorship of biologist Dr. Mateus Luís Barradas Paciencia.
+Thus arose the UNIP scientific plant collection, officially registered as the UNIP HERBARIUM with the Herbarium Commission of the Brazilian Botanical Society (SBB) in 1999, and in the Index Herbariorum in 2003, under the curatorship of biologist Dr. Mateus Luís Barradas Paciencia.

 With the strengthening of basic research activities at the University, new projects in the areas of botany and ecology were incorporated, expanding the scope of the herbarium, which began to receive botanical material from various regions of the country.
-Currently, the collection has around 11,000 records, making it one of the main private herbaria in the state of São Paulo.
-Approximately 6,000 of these records refer to Amazonian plants (around 1,500 to 2,000 different species), consolidating the UNIP Herbarium as an important reference source for these species.
+Currently, the collection has approximately 11,000 records, making it one of the main private herbaria in the State of São Paulo.
+Approximately 6,000 of these records refer to Amazonian plants (about 1,500 to 2,000 different species), consolidating the UNIP Herbarium as an important reference source for these species.

 More information can be found on the New York Botanical Garden - Index Herbariorum page (http://www.nybg.org/bsci/ih/), under the acronym UNIP.